john-ol/portfolio/src/data/projects/image-gallery.md

   {
     path: 'image-gallery',
     title: 'Image gallery',
     description: 'A simple image gallery made with React library and Material-UI framework.
-The application allows you to download popular image files such as png, jpj, gif, bmp.',
+The application allows you to download popular image files such as png, jpj, gif, bmp.
+P.S.
+This project has a limited space on disk, write restriction',
     type: 'Application',
     thumb: '../../images/projects/thumb/image-gallery-thumb.jpg',
     featured: '../../images/projects/featured/image-gallery-featured.jpg',